top of page

 Entrance

-Wooden brewery shop interior with merchandise, counter, and chalkboard listing tour times and prices.
+Wooden floor and wall cladding in the Black sheep brewery shop interior, with merchandise, counter, and chalkboard listing tour times and prices.
 Warm lighting and cozy atmosphere.

 There is a simple reception desk in the retail space and super friendly staff manning it.
-The history of the brand is displayed on the wall, alongside the brewing process.
+The history of the brand is displayed on the wall, in a useful infographic, alongside the brewing process.

-Wall display showing "The Black Sheep Brewing Family Tree" with labeled brewing steps on a wooden background, featuring historical notes.
+Wall info graphic display showing "The Black Sheep Brewery Family Tree" with labeled brewing steps on a wooden background, featuring historical notes.

 The Tour

 The tour is not complicated and lasts an hour.
-We start with Peter, our guide, telling us the history of the brand, followed by the obligatory welcome film, featuring Paul and Rob Theakston, really emphasising that this is a family-run business.
-The film worked a treat and is short and emotive.
+Peter, our guide, introduces the obligatory welcome film, which then featured Paul and Rob Theakston, really emphasising that this was a family-run business.
+The film was short and emotive.
+I'm not sure if this will have been changed now the brand is in new hands.

-Man sitting and speaking in a brewery with beer bottles on shelves.
+Male tour guide sitting and speaking in the black sheep brewery with beer bottles on shelves.
 A TV screen displays "DVD Player."
 Burlap sack banner says "Simpsons Malt."

-Our guide rattled through the history and background of the brewery and the family disagreement in great detail, which could have been slowed down a little, to allow the details to resonate a little deeper.
+Our guide rattled through the history and background of the brewery and the family disagreement in great detail.
 I'm not sure how many heard or understood every detail, as the space is quite large and Peter's lilting accent could have done with a microphone.
 It's also hard to throw facts at people without visuals and expect them to stick.
-It got much better when we had something to interact with.
-Out came some Tupperware boxes.
+It got much better when we had something to interact with and Peter then pulled out some Tupperware boxes.

-Chairs face a screen in a rustic brewery setting with wood floors and green metal structures.
-Shelves hold bottles.
+Wooden chairs face a screen in a rustic brewery setting with wood floors and metal shelves holding bottles.
 Sign reads "Tour Route."
+Through a glass partition is the steel brewery machinery of the Black Sheep Brewery.

-Peter explained the brewing process and which grains they use and the malting process, done off-site.
-He passed around the different toasted malts they use so we could taste and smell them.
+Peter explained the brewing process and passed around the different toasted malts they use so we could taste and smell them.

 We also got to touch and smell the hops, which they import from around the world.